metacran/r-builder/README.md

 # R+CI

-Check your R package with multiple versions of R, on Travis or Semaphore.
+Check your R package with multiple versions of R, including R-devel, on Travis or Semaphore.
-Very much like [r-travis](https://github.com/craigcitro/r-travis), but supporting multiple R versions, including R-devel.

 ## CIs